Substance Use

 If you’re not worried about your own alcohol use but you have a feeling that one of your family members or someone you love is a high-functioning alcoholic, you may want to step in to do what you can to help them.

-A person has to want to get sober in order to get and stay sober.
+A person has to want to get sober to get and stay sober.
 And often, high-functioning alcoholics aren’t ready to admit they have a problem and stop drinking or seek treatment.

 If you want to help a high-functioning alcoholic in your life get on a path to a safer, healthier, happier existence, there are some ways you can offer your support.